 The department, said Mr. Fox, is making arrangements for a landfill in Cheyenne County to put deer carcasses in the ground.
-The prions, or abnormal protein molecules that cause the disease, will attach whatever reason they don't attach to Dave Bose.
-So far, said Mr. Fox, water.
-The prions, once buried, will they haven't seen any mule deer stay in the ground around organic material.
+The prions, or abnormal protein molecules that cause the disease, will attach to things like clay, he said, but for